 - have a sibling or parent with type 2 diabetes

-- do not exercise or aren’t physically active at least 3 times a week
+- do not exercise or are not physically active at least 3 times a week

 - have had gestational diabetes (diabetes that occurs during pregnancy)